keesverruijt/mayara/README.md

 Welcome to **Ma**rine **Ya**cht **Ra**dar server.

-This project will play as intermediary between marine yacht radars such as Navico's HALO series, Garmin, Raymarine, etc, and modern client side tools acting as chartplotter or MFD.
+This project will play as intermediary between marine yacht radars such as Navico's HALO series, Furuno, Garmin, Raymarine, etc, and modern client side tools acting as chartplotter or MFD.
 Intended use is for applications such as [Freeboard SK](https://github.com/SignalK/freeboard-sk), [OpenCPN](https://opencpn.org), [AvNav](https://wellenvogel.net/software/avnav/docs/beschreibung.html?lang=en).
 __Note: no implication that this software will actually be available in any of the mentioned software packages is made!__